aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 According to this definition, we can calculate the numerical value of $K_z$ using known high-precision experimental values:
 $$K_z = Gc = (6.67430 \times 10^{-11} \text{ m}^3 \cdot \text{kg}^{-1} \cdot \text{s}^{-2}) \times (299792458 \text{ m} \cdot \text{s}^{-1}) \approx 0.020013 \text{ kg}^{-1} \cdot \text{m}^4 \cdot \text{s}^{-3} \tag{11-2}$$

-At the same time, we can independently verify this result through the numerical value of Zhang Xiangqian constant $Z$:
+At the same time, we can independently verify this result through the numerical value of Zhang Xiangqian constant $Z$ (equation 10-9):
 $$K_z = 2Z = 2 \times 0.0100065 \text{ kg}^{-1} \cdot \text{m}^4 \cdot \text{s}^{-3} = 0.020013 \text{ kg}^{-1} \cdot \text{m}^4 \cdot \text{s}^{-3} \tag{11-3}$$

 The definition of this auxiliary constant preserves the intrinsic connection between the gravitational constant $G$ and the speed of light $c$, while eliminating the influence of the geometric factor 2, providing mathematical simplicity for theoretical derivations in specific scenarios.